 In one case I resorted to rolling my own gradients by duplicating and offsetting a shape repeatedly with very low opacity (so the opacities gradually stack up), then grouping the results.
 You only want to try this in extreme circumstances where it’s really important to you.

 All of those irritations aside, it’s still my go-to tool for bashing out docs, partly because I don’t have Word and am not in a hurry to acquire it.
-Learn the keyboard shortcuts, use the Table of contents add-on, and I can quite effective.
+Learn the keyboard shortcuts, use the Table of contents add-on, and you can be quite effective.
 I suppose the simplicity may even help to concentrate on the content and structure.

 That said, an online editor that had the same cloud storage, collaboration and a much improved feature set, would be a big draw.
 Frankly it’s probably out there if only I look, but Google have done just enough to grab and retain the market.